 If you have a newsletter (more on how to start a newsletter on the right foundation), I encourage you to write one where you talk about your new piece and share some of the behind-the-scenes.
 Talk about what got you to write it, your thoughts now that you put your words on the paper, and don’t be afraid to show you’re a human experiencing plenty of emotions.

 Here’s a great example from one of our past newsletters where we tried to offer some background around the motivations behind a new blog post.

-Others can also help you spread the word.
-Identify specific newsletters or blogs where your article can add value.
+Other publishers can also help you spread the word.
+Identify specific newsletters and blogs where your article can add value.
 Reach out and invite them to give it a read.
 If they find it worthy, you might get exposure to audiences that haven’t heard from you but are in your target.

 All of these take a lot of time.
 Considering all the other things happening in your life and business, it’s important to be honest with yourself regarding the available resources.
 Whatever you think it will be, I suggest you double it just to be safe.

 You might conclude that writing on your blog is something you can do once every couple of weeks.
 That’s okay—at least you will remove unnecessary pressure from your shoulders.
 At the same time, it will give you a deadline (which will motivate you to keep going) and set the right expectations for your audience.